-Only marriages performed at a registrar’s office (“Standesamt”) are legally valid in Germany.
+Only marriages performed at the local Office of Vital Statistics (Standesamt) are legally valid in Germany.
 A church ceremony may be held later, if desired.
-Consular officers cannot perform marriages and you do not need to register your marriage with the Embassy or Consulate.
+Consular officers cannot perform marriages.

-If an American citizen marries a German citizen, he or she does not acquire German citizenship, nor does the German citizen acquire US citizenship.
-If you wish to live in the U.S. after marrying, the American spouse will need to apply for an Immigrant Visa on behalf of the non-American spouse.
+No. If a U.S. citizen marries a German citizen, he or she does not acquire German citizenship, nor does the German citizen acquire U.S. citizenship.
+If you wish to live in the United States after marrying, the U.S. spouse will need to apply for an Immigrant Visa on behalf of the foreign spouse.

 What documents do I need to get married in Germany?